A close up photo of a lady's face

 But why might this matter, potentially more, than any other area of your body?
 Simply put, the skin around your eyes is the thinnest skin found on your body, meaning it’s the most delicate and susceptible to premature ageing and damage.

 Generally speaking, skin is naturally thinner under our eyes anyway.
 However, additional common causes can contribute to its fragility, including ageing, sun damage, smoking, diet, genetics, medication, and poor sleep quality.
-Therefore, if you don’t take extra precautions to safeguard your eyes, they’re sadly more likely to show the first signs of ageing and poor health choices.

 What Are The Benefits of Eye Serums?